karlwettin/osm-common/README.md

 Best documentation is found in test cases.

-API mainly include support for Nominatim, Overpass, changeset stores and osm.xml-parsing.
+API mainly include support for Nominatim, Overpass, changeset stores and osm/osc.xml-parsing.

 Module core contains several abstract classes that are implemented in module java and module android.
-Main difference between java and android modules is what XML-stream API and Lucene version is used.
+Difference between java and android modules is what XML-stream API and Lucene version is used.

 ```
 se.kodapan.osm.domain:OsmObject